 77% of the households of Ingquza Hill have access to RDP standards of electricity.
 Extensive use is still made of other sources of energy, which can possibly be attributed to affordability levels.
 Wood remains the most commonly used source of energy for cooking purposes which can have serious environmental consequences.
 Paraffin is also commonly used as fuel for both heating and cooking purposes.
 Candles are also still used extensively for lighting purposes.
 Low usages of electricity impact negatively on the ability of the municipality to collect enough revenue from the equitable share allocation for free basic electricity.
 The electricity backlog for Ingquza Hill municipality stands at 23%.

 Roads And Transport

 The majority of the population are pedestrians.
-A small proportion of the population make us of buses, minibus axis and private cars for transport.
+A small proportion of the population makes us of buses, minibus taxis and private cars for transport.

 There are airports listed for Bizana and Lusikisiki.